 My blog, for one, was a huge priority of mine during these past months.
 After a tough (and on-going) rebranding process from a travel blog to a women’s lifestyle blog, I find myself with more work than ever before.

-Cris keeps reminding myself that I need to relax and stop working sometimes.
+Cris keeps reminding me that I need to relax and stop working sometimes.
 Granted, I do agree that working at something we love can be quite addicting.
-That is why I would only stop to watch something that was really worth my while.
-After many hits (and a few misses) I decided I would love to share some movie, TV shows and documentary suggestions that I have from our 2+ months quarantined in Spain.
+That is why I would stop, relax, and make use of resources like this Infinity Dish post to find a way to watch something that was really worth my while.
+After many hits (and a few misses) I decided I would love to share some movie, TV shows, and documentary suggestions that I have from our 2+ months quarantined in Spain.